-In the high tide and low tide chart, we can see that the first low tide was at 0:50 h and the next low tide at 13:00 h.
-The first high tide was at 7:40 h and the next high tide will be at 18:30 h.
+In the high tide and low tide chart, we can see that the first low tide was at 1:35 h and the next low tide will be at 14:10 h.
+The first high tide was at 7:10 h and the next high tide will be at 20:30 h.

-The lunar phase is a Waning Crescent.
-Today we have 12 hours and 26 minutes of sun.
-The solar transit is at 12:10 h and the length of time the moon will be visible will be 12 hours and 46 minutes.
+The lunar phase is a New Moon.
+Today we have 11 hours and 47 minutes of sun.
+The solar transit is at 11:52 h and the length of time the moon will be visible will be 12 hours and 3 minutes.

-The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 76 to end the day with a tidal coefficient of 79.
-The tide heights today are 0.9 m, 2.2 m, 1.6 m and 2.2 m.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 90.
+The tide heights today are 1.5 m, 2.5 m, 0.8 m and 2.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Djibouti which is of 2.9 m and a minimum height of 0.3 m.

-The solunar fishing calendar in Djibouti tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Djibouti tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Djibouti.
 The times are generated in local time in Djibouti.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: